DeeHants/pyBall/protocol.md

 ### Store, 0x02 ###

 The Store operation writes a block of data to a memory location on the device.
-This covers the vast majority of programming of the devices and includes the device state, repeat values, position settings, image and font data, etc.
+This covers the vast majority of programming of the device and includes the device state, repeat values, position settings, image and font data, etc.

      02 08 01 00 00 04 00 00 00 00 00 00 00 06 04 14 05
      02 0D 01 00 00 01 00 00 00                   10 01